MTDzi/real-estate-pipeline-and-model/README.md

         --build-arg AIRFLOW_UI_PASSWORD="some_password" \
         -t puckel/docker-airflow .

-## IaC for setting up the Redshift service

-I used the `exploration.ipynb` notebook (which I took from my solution [here](https://github.com/MTDzi/data_nanodegree_project_3)) for setting up Redshift, the tables, as well as deleting the Redshift cluster once everything is done (although in the end it was easier to just kill the cluster in the AWS console).
+The "some_user_name" and its corresponding password "some_password" will be needed for logging in into Airflow.

 ## Get it to run

-There's a script, `all_in_one.sh`, that does all the work, please check it out to see the steps.
+There's a script, `all_in_one.sh`, that does all the work, check it out to see the steps.
-However, that's not all, you'll still need to set up the connections in the Airflow UI.
-Initially, my plan was to have those connections defined in a file of sorts but thus far I've failed to find a secure way of doing that, so I left that as a future improvement.

-Before running the main DAG, in the Airflow UI you need to:
- 1. Define a `"aws_default"` connection
- 2. Define a `"redshift"` connection

-And after that, turn the DAG "On", and click "Toggle DAG", and... that's pretty

 **What follows is the original README from the `puckle/docker-airflow` repo.**

+---

 # docker-airflow
 [![CI status](https://github.com/puckel/docker-airflow/workflows/CI/badge.svg?branch=master)](https://github.com/puckel/docker-airflow/actions?query=workflow%3ACI+branch%3Amaster+event%3Apush)